-On behalf of the IRC we have identified a list of key stakeholders in this project.
+On behalf of the IRC we have identified a list of key stakeholder organisations in this project.
 Skills Impact will ensure contact is made with each of these organisations during the development of this project to seek their involvement and their views on the draft qualifications, skill sets and units.

 If you are aware of an organisation that you think should be involved, please contact the project team to ensure they are contacted by us.

 Of course, all and any interested industry participants are encouraged to engage in the consultation of this project, when the draft qualifications, skill sets and units are available for feedback via this webpage and workshops that take place around Australia.
 Consultation is not limited to the organisations on this list.
 This list simply helps us to identify those organisations that, because of their industry role, size or specialty, are likely to have a key interest in the development and outcomes of this project.

 |Michelle Ingley-Smith||Industry Facilitation Manager, Skills Impact firstname.lastname@example.org|

 |Danni McDonald||Industry Skills Standards Manager, Skills Impact email@example.com|

 |Rebecca Ford||Industry Skills Standards Specialist, Skills Impact firstname.lastname@example.org|